 What marketing will I receive?

-Shirley Parsons may wish to use your data; phone numbers, email address and social media (e.g. Facebook, Google, LinkedIn and message facilities in other platforms) to communicate with you, in accordance with our legitimate interests and your marketing preferences.
+Shirley Parsons may wish to use your data; phone numbers, email addresses and social media (e.g. Facebook, Google, LinkedIn and message facilities on other platforms) to communicate with you, in accordance with our legitimate interests and your marketing preferences.

 Under our legitimate interests

-We will inform you of industry events, provide you with questionnaires, newsletters and content relating to our service(s) or career opportunities that may fit the requirements you engaged us with and recommendations and relevant articles to help your job search.
+We will inform you of industry events and provide you with questionnaires, newsletters and content relating to our service(s) or career opportunities that may fit the requirements you engaged us with and recommendations and relevant articles to help your job search.

 We may wish to inform you of other products and services that we offer.
 We will ask you to set these preferences when we contact you.
 You have the right to opt-out of these activities.
 You can do so at any time.

 How long will you hold my personal data?

 The Company will retain your personal data only for as long as is necessary.
 The following criteria are used to determine retention periods for personal data: